Purandar Fort: History

-In 1670 A.D, the truce did not last long as Shivaji revolted against Aurangzeb and recaptured Purandar after just five years.
+During the tenure of Chhatrapati Rajaram Maharaj (1689-1700) Mughal captured the fort once again but soon Marathas took the charge back under the leadership of Sachiv/Suranvis Shankaraji Narayan Gandekar.
+Balaji Vishwanath's family took the shelter on this fort when Krishnarav Khatavkar attacked on Balajipant.
+Peshwa Nanasaheb took the fort from Shankarajipant's descendants and gave it to Madahev Ambaji a.k.a.
+Baba Purandare.
+In 1674 A.D. old guardians Of purender named Ramoshi and Mahadev Koli people rebelled against Neelkanth Mahadev a.k.a.
+Aba Purandare and captured the fort.
+On the condition of deposing Aba Purandare and Shankar Ganesh a.k.a.
+Baba Sarnaik they return the fort to Peshwa.

 Under the Peshwa rule, the Purandar Fort acted as a stronghold whenever their capital city of Pune was under attack.
 In 1776 A.D, a treaty was signed between the British Raj and the Maratha States known as the Second Treaty of Purandar.
 Its conditions were never fulfilled, being overruled by the subsequent Treaty of Salbai in 1782 between the Bombay Government and Raghunathrao, at the close of the First Anglo-Maratha War.

 In 1790, it was conquered by a Koli chief Kuroji Naik and a Victory Bastion also erected here.

 In 1818, the Purandar Fort was invaded by a British force under General Pritzler.
 On 14 March 1818, a British garrison marched into Vajragad (the smaller fort).
 As Vajragad commanded Purandar, the commandant had to accept terms and the British flag was hoisted at Purandar on 16 March 1818.
 During the British Raj, the fort was used as a prison.
 During World War II, it was an internment camp for enemy-alien (i.e. German) families.
 Jews from Germany were interned.
 A German prisoner, Dr. H. Goetz was held here during World War II.
 He studied the fort during his stay and later published a book on it.
 The fort's major use however, was as a sanatorium for the British soldiers.